Malinchristina/p1breathbodyspirit/README.md

 Breath Body Spirit is a website for people that want to attend yoga and/or breathwork classes in Gothenburg, Sweden.
 It targets those who are interested in yoga and wellness but also in personal development.

-They users will find information about the yoga and breathwork teacher, testimonials, schedule and how to book a class.
+The users will find information about the yoga and breathwork teacher, testimonials, schedule and how to book a class.

-The pite can be found at [Breath Body Spirit](https://malinchristina.github.io/p1breathbodyspirit/index.html "Breath Body Spirit")
+The live site can be found at [Breath Body Spirit](https://malinchristina.github.io/p1breathbodyspirit/index.html "Breath Body Spirit")

 ## Features